i5ar/eccrypt/README.md

 - Python;
 - Node.js (optional);

+Since `v0.0.4` it is possible to generate a key pair directly from the menu
+bar: `File` > `Generate key pair`.

 In BSD Unix-like or GNU/Linux distributions you can easily generate a key pair using OpenSSH:

     ssh-keygen -t rsa

-In Windows you can generate a key pair using PuTTY.
+In Windows you can also generate a key pair using PuTTY.
 - Open PuTTYgen;
 - Click the Generate button and move the mouse over the blank area;
 - Copy your public key from the text area and paste it in a new file